Building Bootstrapped Software Products in the Age of AI

 7. AI for Market Research

-LLM-powered tools helped us analyze competitors, trends, and whitespace opportunities with surprising speed and depth.
+LLM-powered tools helped us research competitors, trends, and whitespace opportunities with surprising speed and depth.

 8. AI for Startup Marketing

 Every month, new AI tooling capabilities open new possibilities.
-The pace of change is unlike anything I’ve seen before.
+The pace of change is very encouraging helping minimize grunt work.

 Full Circle

-For those of us who grew up learning the fundamentals of software engineering, this is a another crucial moment.
-AI isn’t replacing technical depth (or product expertise)—it’s accelerating us, reducing friction, and freeing us to focus on what truly matters: innovation and customers.
+For those of us who grew up learning the fundamentals of computer science, this is another crucial moment to adapt.
+AI isn’t replacing fundamentals or technical depth (or product expertise)—it’s built on computer science fundamentals helping accelerating us like advancements before this, reducing grunt work, reducing friction, and freeing us to focus on what truly matters: innovation and customers.
 It’s inspiring to see a new wave of tools emerging, enabling the creation of even better products.